emmachalupka/emmachalupka/README.md

 ---

-### I'm a Chemical Engineering Student looking to expand my coding knowledge
+### ⚡I'm a Chemical Engineering Student looking to expand my coding knowledge.

-### Check out some of my projects!
+### ⚡Check out some of my projects!
 <!--
 **emmachalupka/emmachalupka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.